Skip to main content

 Description

 Airtable is a spreadsheet-database hybrid, with the features of a database but applied to a spreadsheet.
-This component allows you to list, create, delete, and update records in an Airtable Base.
+This component allows listing, creating, deleting, and updating records in an Airtable Base.

 API Documentation